AkifManzoor124/Recycle-Sorter/README.md

     System should be thoroughly documented
     System should handle all waste currently recycled by the GQV2 garbage compartments at the university.
-    System should be able to seperate and put waste into rightful compartments
+    System should be able to seperate and put waste into rightful compartments System should be able to waste atleast 4 different types of waste

   Priority 4
-    System should be easy to clean by janitorial staff
+    System should be able to handle wet and sticky waste System should be easy to clean by janitorial staff

   Priority 3